giokok-test/simulate-rl/README.md

 which is useful for quickly checking that the environment works.

 - `play.py` loads a saved policy and runs a single episode.
 Use the `--ppo` flag when loading a model trained with the PPO script.
-The `--steps` option controls how many simulation steps are executed before declaring a timeout.
+Episodes run for the duration specified by `episode_duration` in `config.yaml` unless `--steps` is used to override the maximum number of simulation steps.
   The plot now highlights the starting and final positions of both agents and marks the evader's goal position.